-Many people have devised make-shift root cellars if they don’t have the resources to make an “official” root cellar that come with some homes.
+Many people have devised make-shift root cellars if they don’t have the resources to make an “official” root cellar that comes with some homes.
 The videos below describe just how to do so.

 If you’re wanting to extend the life of your fruit and vegetables, utilize the following tips.
 As a rule of thumb, do not wash any produce prior to storing.
 Washing them will reduce their ability to keep throughout the months.
 Instead, provide enough drying time for the dirt on the outside to dehydrate, and then brush off any large clumps.

 When stored properly, all of the vegetables below can last a very long time.
 Most people think that only root vegetables like carrots, beets, potatoes, and onions can last several months, when in fact, tomatoes, cucumbers, and cauliflower can last just as long if properly stored.